-Methods for dissipating heat from RF circuit boards
+Methods for dissipating heat from RF Circuit Boards

 Summary

-The integration of heat removal systems in the structure of circuit boards is a proven and reliable technique, and ideally suitable for HF circuit boards.
-RUWEL AG has developed various models in this respect that have been described in this article.

-In addition to using conductive adhesive films to bond HF circuit boards to cooling elements, new methods have been developed to integrate local heat removal systems in the form of Cu coins.
-These techniques give the circuit designer a lot of scope in terms of board design and choice of materials.
-The models presented are already being used for various HF components in base stations for mobile telephony networks and WiMax services.
+In addition to using conductive adhesive films to bond RF circuit boards to heat sinks, new methods have been developed to integrate local heat removal systems in the form of Cu coins.
+These techniques give the circuit designer flexibility in terms of board design and choice of materials.
+The models presented are already being used for various RF components in base stations for cellular telephone networks and WiMax services

-In HF technology, the heat from power transistors is normally dissipated via the base of the component to the heat sink, e.g. the housing, for which materials with a high thermal capacity are used.
-This principle allows the heat dissipation system to be integrated into the mechanical construction of HF circuit boards.
+In RF technology, the heat from power transistors is normally dissipated via the base of the component to the heat sink, e. g. the housing, for which materials with a high thermal capacity are used.
+This principle allows the heat dissipation system to be integrated into the mechanical construction of RF circuit boards.

 For heat dissipation, the whole circuit board is very often mounted on a thick metal plate.
 Various methods are available.
-Bare boards, for example, can be "sweat soldered" to the cooling element.
-Or they are simply screwed to a cooling element after circuit board assembly.
+Bare boards, for example, can be "sweat soldered“ onto the heat sink.
+Or they are simply screwed to a heat sink after circuit board assembly.

 We know from experience that such methods involve a lot of time and effort on the part of our customers, especially when large piece numbers are processed and high quality standards need to be met.
-For that reason, we have developed methods and models that make it possible to integrate the cooling element, or other local elements for heat dissipation, into the structure of the HF circuit board during the production stage.
+For that reason, we have developed methods and models that make it possible to integrate the heat sink or other local elements for heat dissipation, into the structure of the RF circuit board during the production stage.

 Pre-bonded or post-bonded

-Several material manufacturers offer HF materials that have already been laminated to a flat metal plate for heat dissipation.
-The HF substrate is located direct on a thick layer of metal, with no interlayer.
+Several material manufacturers offer RF materials that have already been laminated to a flat metal plate for heat dissipation.
+The RF substrate is located directly on a thick layer of metal, with no layer in between.
 Materials used for the metal plate are copper, aluminium or brass.
-Because this composite structure is obtained as such from the material manufacturer, the method has become known as the "pre-bonded" technique.
+Because this composite structure is obtained as such from the material manufacturer, the method has become known as the "pre-bonded“ technique.

-Figure 2 shows a pre-bonded HF substrate with a thick metal backing of copper.
+Figure 2 shows a pre-bonded RF substrate with a thick metal backing of copper.
 For circuit boards, this base material is processed in the same way as a double-sided circuit board.
-Plated-through holes in the form of blind holes or through-holes can be made.
+Plated through holes in the form of blind holes or through holes can be made.
 The circuit board features a conductive pattern on one side only.
-The processing of such metal-backed accessories, typically 1 mm to 3 mm thick, is however time-consuming in circuit board production.
+However, the processing of such metal-backed accessories, typically 1 mm to 3 mm thick, is time-consuming in circuit board production.

-In the post-bonded method, the finished HF circuit board is bonded by means of an adhesive film to a separately made cooling element.
+In the post-bonded method, the finished RF circuit board is bonded by means of an adhesive film to a separately made heat sink.
 The adhesive film can be selected according to requirements; electrically conductive, thermally conductive and non-conductive films are available.
-Electrically and thermally conductive adhesive films are normally used for HF power amplifiers.
-Since the adhesive film is electrically conductive, the cooling element is conductively connected to the earthing of the HF circuit board.
-With approx. 1 m ohm the electrical transfer resistance is very low.
+Electrically and thermally conductive adhesive films are normally used for RF power amplifiers.
+Since the adhesive film is electrically conductive, the heat sink is conductively connected to the grounding of the RF circuit board.

 The post-bonded method has considerable advantages over the pre-bonded method in terms of both the design and production of circuit boards.
-The HF circuit board can be of any design.
-There is no limit to the number of conductive pattern layers nor to the choice of HF substrates.
-Equally, the cooling element can be of any shape and design.
+The RF circuit board can be of any design.
+There is no limit to the number of conductive pattern layers nor to the choice of RF substrates.
+The heat sink can also be of any shape and design.
 In production, the three components are manufactured separately in optimally geared processes.
 After completion, the single parts are joined by laminating.
 Any defective parts can be rejected before assembly.

+Thus, for example, areas with thermal vias can dissipate the heat through the circuit board.
+If their thermal conductivity is not high enough, pieces of solid copper (Cu coins) are inserted in the circuit board.
+Copper has high electrical and thermal conductivity properties and can be readily integrated into circuit board designs.

-One method is to embed the copper pieces in an HF multilayer circuit board.
+One method is to embed the copper pieces in an RF multilayer circuit board.
 High-frequency circuits are often stacked up to form a so-called hybrid design.
-An HF substrate is bonded to a laminate of a different material.
+An RF substrate is bonded to a laminate of a different material.
 Before the complete composite construction is laminated, the Cu coins are placed in an opening in the second substrate.
-The Cu coins can be connected by plated-through holes and the metallic coating of the circuit board to the frame potential of the circuit board (Figure 4).
+The Cu coins can be connected by plated-through holes and the metallic coating of the circuit board to the circuit ground avoiding ground loops (Figure 4).

-Another method is to bond the Cu coins after the HF circuit board has been completed.
-For this purpose the HF circuit board contains cavities to hold prefabricated Cu coins in place with a conductive adhesive.
+Another method is to bond the Cu coins after the RF circuit board has been completed.
+For this purpose the RF circuit board contains cavities to hold prefabricated Cu coins in place with a conductive adhesive.
 The adhesive can be thermally and electrically conductive (Figure 5).

-The adhesive strength of the bonded Cu coins depends on the adhesive used, the type of surfaces, and also on the size and geometry of the cemented area.
+The bond strength of the bonded Cu coins depends on the adhesive used, the type of surfaces, and also on the size and geometry of the bonded area.
 In the configuration shown, a vertical peel force of 600 N is attained.

 Cu coins in press-fit technique